Dexamethasone, tablets 0.5 mg 10 pcs

 Diseases of the gastrointestinal tract: ulcerative colitis (severe exacerbations), Crohn’s disease (severe exacerbations), chronic autoimmune hepatitis, rejection reaction after liver transplantation.

-Blood diseases: Congenital or acquired acute pure aplastic anemia, autoimmune hemolytic anemia, secondary thrombocytopenia in adults, erythroblastopenia, acute lymphoblastic leukemia (induction therapy), myelodysplastic syndrome, angioimmunoblastic malignant T-cell lymphoma (in combination with cytostatics), plastocytoma (in combination with cytostatics), anemia after myelofibrosis with myeloid metaplasia or lymphoplasmacytoid immunocytoma, systemic histiocytosis (systemic process).
+Blood diseases: congenital or acquired acute pure aplastic anemia, autoimmune hemolytic anemia, secondary thrombocytopenia in adults, erythroblastopenia, acute lymphoblastic leukemia (induction therapy), myelodysplastic syndrome, angioimmunoblastic malignant T-cell lymphoma (in combination with cytostatics), plastocytoma (in combination with cytostatics), anemia after myelofibrosis with myeloid metaplasia or lymphoplasmacytoid immunocytoma, systemic histiocytosis (systemic process).

 Malignant diseases: palliative therapy of leukemia and lymphoma in adults, acute leukemia in children, hypercalcemia in malignant neoplasms.